HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

      Returns the paginated list of stakes delegated to a specific forger, grouped by delegator address.<br>
      Each element of the list is the total amount delegated by a specific address.
 The data structure has the following format:<br>
+     The returned array length may be less than pageSize even if there are still additional elements because stakes with 0 amount are filtered out.

           struct StakeDataDelegator {
                address delegator;